bestia-dev/mem5_game/mem5/README.md

 # mem5

-mem5 is a simple memory game made primarily for learning the Rust programming language and Wasm/WebAssembly with Virtual Dom Dodrio and WebSocket communication
+mem5 is a simple memory game made primarily for learning the Rust programming language and Wasm/WebAssembly with Virtual Dom Dodrio, WebSocket communication and PWA (Progressive Web App).

 [comment]: # (lmake_readme version)
 Look also at the workspace readme on <https://github.com/LucianoBestia/mem5_game>